 “It’s an amazing feeling to win gold in my fourth games at the age of 38.
 To be honest, I didn’t expect it.
 I was competing for ‘any’ medal.
 To become the most successful para-cyclist in the Games history is very special.
 It isn’t just about me: it’s about all the people who took part, who helped me on the way, and the fans.
 It was important to achieve something special.
 It is something I never dreamed of: there I was a time when I just hoped to compete, then I took part in Athens and got gold, in 2004 I turned professional and now I hit the pinnacle.
 It’s a great feeling.”

-In the second of this two-part interview, Jiří Ježek (who became disabled as a boy, losing his lower right leg beneath the knee in a traffic accident) talks about got into cycling at the age of 20, how he sees advances in prosthetics and how he tries to help Czech kids today overcome disabilities.
+In Part 2, tune in to learn how Jiří Ježek got into cycling at the age of 20, how he sees advances in prosthetics and how he tries to help Czech kids today overcome disabilities.